 • Robustness and better generalization: A stochastic policy is more robust to adversarial perturbations and serves as a better initialization for learning new skills.

 Maximum entropy RL attempts to optimize the entropy of policy in addition to the expected reward, which encourages the policy to be more stochastic.
-The new learning objective also has some interesting properties and leads to useful algorithms which bridge traditional value and policy based methods (Soft Q-Learning, Path Consistency Learning, Soft Actor-Critic, etc.)
+The new learning objective also has some interesting properties and leads to useful algorithms (Soft Q-Learning, Path Consistency Learning, Soft Actor-Critic, etc.).

 Functional Derivative